 Both Christy and Dave were very happy and thanked the doctors and MedicoExperts team.

 This can be your story as well to win the battle against thyroid cancer.
 What you need is the right guidance, right treatment at the right time from the experts.

 Before we start the discussion on different treatment options for thyroid cancer, let’s understand what thyroid cancer is.

-Thyroid cancer occurs in thyroid cells, a butterfly-shaped gland at the base of the neck, right under the Adam’s apple.
-Your thyroid is a hormone that regulates your heart rate, blood pressure, body temperature and weight.
+Thyroid cancer occurs in thyroid cells, a butterfly-shaped gland at the base of the neck, right under Adam’s apple.
+Your thyroid is a hormone that regulates your heart rate, blood pressure, body temperature, and weight.